Agents and Skills¶

 Full comprehensive analysis:

-- /audit-a11y - Complete WCAG audit (not just one element)
+- accessibility-audit / @accessibility-audit - Complete WCAG audit (not just one element)

-- /audit-perf - Full performance analysis with Lighthouse
+- performance-audit / @performance-audit - Full performance analysis with Lighthouse

-- /audit-security - Complete OWASP Top 10 scan
+- security-audit / @security-audit - Complete OWASP Top 10 scan

 Structured workflows:

-- /pr-create - Create PR with full description
+- pr-create / @pr-create - Create PR with full description

-- /pr-release - Generate changelog and deployment notes
+- pr-release / @pr-release - Generate changelog and deployment notes

 Batch operations:

-- /test-generate - Generate tests for entire module
+- test-scaffolding / @test-scaffolding - Generate tests for entire module

-- /docs-generate api - Generate all API documentation
+- documentation-generator api / @documentation-generator api - Generate all API documentation

 Skill Activation Tips¶